Parliamentary committee to debate Scotland’s empty homes

 The debate comes after the committee launched a report calling on the Scottish Government to fulfil its commitment and introduce compulsory sales orders to tackle the issue.

-In the report, it is unacceptable that the council tax levy, which allows local authorities to remove the discount on empty properties and charge a council tax increase of up to 100%, is being over-used by some councils.
+The report said it is unacceptable that the council tax levy, which allows local authorities to remove the discount on empty properties and charge a council tax increase of up to 100%, is being over-used by some councils.

 The Scottish Government issued its response to the committee’s report last month.